nanakoduah/event-be/README.md

 replace the content with your environment values

-**FOR TVC AND FIG**
-To be able to run on the fly, please use below.
-(Note: it will be deleted after scoring)

-DATABASE_URL=mongodb+srv://event-dev:<PASSWORD>@cluster0.q7j9m.mongodb.net/?retryWrites=true&w=majority
-DATABASE_PASSWORD=Password123
-DB_NAME=event-sourcing
-SERVER_PORT=4000
-NODE_ENV=development

-JWT_SECRET=SO-WE-NEED-OU-ALTRA-HYPPER-ACTIve$2sajkaJSDKJSDKKL-230=SDJKNSDKJ23Ijndsfcknckzcnxckjnsdkjnsdakjnsdknsadlk
-JWT_EXPIRES_IN=15m

-### Please note:
+### Note for FIG:
-There are no seed users and user management is not available in this prototype, it is recommended to use the existing database which has a `System user` with
+There are no seeded users and user management is not available in this prototype, it is recommended to use the existing database which has a `System user` with the following credentials.
 - email: `admin@mail.com`
 - password: `11111111`

-The admin account can be used to add new `Categories`
+The admin account can be used to add new `Categories` for the app

 `npm install`